symbol/symbol-docs/source/guides/network/maintaining-a-symbol-node.rst

    - **If you did not start in detached mode**:

-     You must have a terminal running somewhere with all the output from the server.
+     You must have a terminal running somewhere with all the output from the client.
 Stop it by pressing ``Ctrl+C`` and then type:

      .. code-block:: symbol-bootstrap